 Vital Tips for Preserving the Aroma and Flavor of Your Cannabis

-It’s the terpenes that count.
-They are not exclusive to the cannabis plant, but they make have a big impact on the taste and aroma of the various cannabis species.
+It's the terpenes that count.
 Terpenes are organic compounds produced by many plants.
+They are not exclusive to the cannabis plant, but they have a big impact on the taste and aroma of various cannabis species.

-I’m no chemist, so let me save you the trouble.
-What we’re interested in is that terpenes and the terpenoids holding them produce the essential oils of medicinal plants and flowers.
-And, those oils have been used in infinite ways since people first found them.
+I'm no chemist, so let me save you the trouble.
+What we're interested in is that terpenes and the terpenoids that hold them produce the essential oils of medicinal plants and flowers.
+Those oils have been used in infinite ways since people first discovered them.

 It's for growers.

 You can learn to accelerate and maximize your cannabis yield and potency.
-But, if you lose the flavor and aroma along the way, you sacrifice its value.
+But, if you lose the flavor and aroma, you sacrifice its value.

 When you care for your farm, you want to encourage terpene growth and multiplication.
-The more you find on among your buds, the more potent the smell and richer the taste.
+The more you find among your buds, the more potent the smell and the more affluent the taste.
 There are scores of terpenes, sometimes subtly different.
-Each fruit and berry, for example, has its own smell, but it sometimes takes an expert to differentiate them.
+Each fruit and berry, for example, has its smell, but it sometimes takes an expert to differentiate them.

 They are fundamentally sweet, sour, spicy, and bitter.
 Specialists in wine, perfume, tobacco, and other fields develop excellent noses for distinguishing one scent and taste from another and detecting relationships between them.
-Their skills help people pair aromas and tastes with foods, moods, behaviors, and more.
-They understand we may be hardwired to prefer some over others and may be influenced by culture to favor others.
+Their skills help people pair aromas and flavors with foods, moods, behaviors, etc. They understand we may be hardwired to prefer some over others and may be influenced by culture to favor others.

-What you want to do is to encourage and facilitate the growth of terpenes and terpenoids in your crop’s buds.
-That may mean improving your own sense of smell and taste.
-If your nose or tongue is full of other compounds, you will not recognize what your plants’ strains are doing.
+You want to encourage and facilitate the growth of terpenes and terpenoids in your crop's buds.
+That may mean improving your sense of smell and taste.
+If your nose or tongue contains other compounds, you will not recognize what your plants' strains are doing.

 How to make it work.

-Terpenes are largely defense mechanisms.
+Terpenes are essentially defense mechanisms.
 So, you can spur their growth by stressing the plants—just a bit!

-Too much stress will kill your plants so you might start making gentle movements with your hands around and among the plants during the middle to the late flowering season.
-Trying not to touch the buds themselves, you can gently mover the stems and leaves as if to expose them to more light and air.
+Too much stress will kill your plants, so you might start making gentle movements with your hands around and among the plants during the middle to the late flowering season.
+Trying not to touch the buds, you can gently move the stems and leaves to expose them to more light and air.
 A more ambitious approach removes the leaves closest to the buds by hand.
-The real farmer pros have the experience and skills to be more aggressive, but you’re advised to take it slow rather than risk losing your investment.
+The real farmer pros have the experience and skills to be more aggressive, but you should take it slow rather than risk losing your investment.

-As you get closer to harvest, you should lower the humidity in your grow room and leave them in complete darkness for a few days before harvest.
+As you get closer to harvest, lower the humidity in your grow room and leave them in complete darkness for a few days before harvest.
 The hotter and wetter the room, the lower the potency and flavor.
 You should reduce the nutrients you have been feeding the plants and provide only water for the last few weeks.
-They needed the nutrition to flower, but as you approach harvest, you should cut back and use the water to flush out the residue of the additives and chemicals.
-So, you want to nudge the plants into producing terpenes with a little stress without shocking them.
+They need the nutrition to flower, but as you approach harvest, you should cut back and use the water to flush out the residue of the additives and chemicals.
+So, you want to nudge the plants into producing terpenes with a bit of stress without shocking them.

 How to process your harvest.